-- a. true.

-- b. false.

-- c. uncertain.

-- 363. Class A has a higher enrollment than Class B.

-Class C has a lower enrollment than Class B.

-Class A has a lower enrollment than Class C.
+363. Class A has a higher enrollment than Class B. Class C has a lower enrollment than Class B. Class A has a lower enrollment than Class C. If the first two statements are true, the third statement is

-364. Rover weighs less than Fido.
+- 364. Rover weighs less than Fido.

-Rover weighs more than Boomer.
+- Rover weighs more than Boomer.

-Of the three dogs, Boomer weighs the least.
+- Of the three dogs, Boomer weighs the least.

-- a. true.

-- b. false.

-- c. uncertain.

-- 365. All the trees in the park are flowering trees.
+365. All the trees in the park are flowering trees.